-Miss Carlysle and Co wants to protect your privacy and confidentiality, with the importance of protecting your information that we collect from you.
+Miss Carlysle and Co want to protect your privacy and confidentiality, with the importance of protecting the information that we collect from you.
 We take our responsibilities under Data Protection seriously.

 Data We Collect

 Miss Carlysle and Co collects your personal information when you visit our website, make an enquiry via our website, by email or by telephone, or however we may do business.

 The personal information we collect from you is your Name, Email Address, Home Address, and Telephone Number.